syaffers/visibiome/README.md

 ## Setup ##
 There are three possible deployment settings (indicated in this document with a placeholder `<SETTING>`).
 The settings are `local`, `deployment`, `production` which is stored under `vzb/settings`.
+Any lines showing the `$` sign at the start are terminal commands while lines that begin with `...` are parts of a file.

 1. Start a VM or EC2 server with QIIME pre-installed.